-It’s also important to make sure that the courses you take, both general education and major specific, are in line with the major you want to and that the general education requirements for the bachelor’s degree programs at institution you plan on attending.
-No matter where you earn your degree it’s important to meet with a transfer counselor before starting your AS program, as credit transfer and college admissions policies vary from one school to the next.
+It’s also important to make sure that the courses you take, both general education and major specific, are in-line with the major you want to pursue and that they meet the general education requirements for the bachelor’s degree programs you plan on attending.
+No matter where you earn your degree it’s important to meet with a transfer counselor before starting your AS program, as credit transfer and college admissions policies vary from school to school.

 Associate of Science (AS) Degree Requirements